3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Note: I included the zoo and the aquarium on this itinerary, which might be a bit much unless you are really into animals or have kids in tow.
 So I recommend choosing one or the other.
 You’ll still have a very full itinerary for the day.

 There are paths in the zoo that are easy to follow thanks to the signage in both German and English.
-You’ll find plenty of places to sit and eat, though during lunchtime in the summer it looks like there it could be made into a “hungry humans in the wild” exposition.
+You’ll find plenty of places to sit and eat, though during lunchtime in the summer, it looked like it could be made into a “hungry humans in the wild” exposition.
 Good luck finding a table!

 My personal favorite are obviously the giant pandas, who are just the goofiest animals on the planet.
 If you’re lucky, you’ll see them rolling around on their backs, holding their own feet, without a care in the world.